hotosm/pdc-documentation/content/en/pages/04-Data-Validation-and-Quality-Assurance/02-Penggunaan-JOSM-untuk-Validasi-Data-Survei/JOSM for Validating Survey Data.md

        ![alt_text](/en/images/04-Data-Validation-and-Quality-Assurance/02-Penggunaan-JOSM-untuk-Validasi-Data-Survei/0206_Geser_dan_buka_file_osm.png "image_tooltip")
 <p align="center"><i>Drag and open the .osm file on JOSM</i></p>

-   *   If it i succeed then you will see like this
+   *   If it succeed then you will see like this

        ![alt_text](/en/images/04-Data-Validation-and-Quality-Assurance/02-Penggunaan-JOSM-untuk-Validasi-Data-Survei/0207_Seluruh_file_osm_berhasil_dibuka_dalam_JOSM.png "image_tooltip")
 <p align="center"><i>All .osm file opened on JOSM</i></p>